aduki-Inc/Pori/release/README.md

 - Check the main project README
 - Review GitHub Issues for known problems
-- Create a new issue with detailed error information
+- Create a new issue with error information